maxloosmu/gsheet/README.md

 ### Keyword Cell Sequences<a name="keyword-cell-sequences" />

 These are the ways the keyword sequences can be typed out.
 Each keyword must be typed in each cell from top to bottom as shown below.
+There should only be one keyword per row of cells.
 Each output layout will then appear as shown when each keyword is typed.
 There is a waiting time of 3-5 seconds for each keyword's output to show completely.

 | **Type these keywords** | **Keyword Sequence Logic** | **Layouts of these keywords**<sup>[2](#footnote2)</sup> |
 | --- | --- | --- |